Order Taking App

 PricingOne menu, one pricePrice list per customer account

-StockMenu items, rarely tracked as inventoryLive warehouse and van stock deduction
+StockMenu items, rarely tracked as inventoryConfigurable reservation or deduction on submission

 Route & territoryNot applicableBuilt-in route planning for rep visits